2.5. TorchLean API

 2.5.9.
 GraphSpec And Tooling

-Three adjacent namespaces are easy to overlook from import NN alone.
+Three adjacent namespaces are easy to overlook from the broad NN umbrella alone.

 2.5.9.1.
 NN.Entrypoint.*